CA-APM/ca-apm-automation/README.md

   1. check all Management Modules in `EM_PATH`
   2. print the maximum alert period duration encountered and
   3. write all alerts that exceed `introscope.enterprisemanager.alerts.maxPeriods` to `checkmm.csv`.
+5. If you the script with the option `-a` it will write all alerts with periods and threshold values to `checkmm.csv`.

 ## Debugging and Troubleshooting